RenanRB/teste-itau/README.md

 ## Installation

-If you prefer to run them separately, you can follow this tutorial, but I recommend using the [Docker](#docker) part."
+If you prefer to run them separately, you can follow this tutorial, but I recommend using the [Docker](#docker) part.

 #### Zookeeper and kafka (Mandatory for spring applications)
 ```sh